hydrargyrum/hydrargyrum.github.io/_posts/2018-06-01-git-rebase-tips.md

 You don't want to use `git-checkout(1)` everytime because you'd have to choose.
 Also, the path of the project is a single directory, so it's not possible to use from any [`git-worktree(1)`](https://git-scm.com/docs/git-worktree).

-Howevery, you would like to push each feature on your repository on separate branches.
+However, you would like to push each feature on your repository on separate branches.

 So, you would checkout to the branch when willing to push (or use `git-worktree`), `git-cherry-pick` commits associated to one feature from `develop`, and finally `git-push`.